junaidatique/clean-plus-architecture/README.md

 Now we have complete with the breakdown of our models.
 This works as entities are at the centre of our system.
 All the rest of the system depends on this.
 In the very centre, depending on nothing outside it, which contains the business objects that represent something in the domain.

 The model classes are left represent relations, accessors and mutators, represent data from database and handle persistence.
-By dividing these model classes into multiple other classes we also tried to achieve screaming architecture in such a way that by just looking into the directory strcutre we can review which models provide events, overs or casts.
+By dividing these model classes into multiple other classes we also tried to achieve screaming architecture in such a way that by just looking into the directory structure we can review which models provide events, overs or casts.
 By following this convention, practicing over different projects and properly documenting it would help in maintaining the project in long time.

 <p align="center">
   <img src="images/models.png">